xiaosen7/flow/_vscode/README.md

 Copy this directory as .vscode to enable vscode settings of current project;

-You can also merge this directory to your own vscode settings.
+You can also merge this directory to your own .vscode folder.